Tom Horn (film): Production

 Since the troubled production and disastrous release of An Enemy of the People, Steve McQueen had once again struggled to find work.
 He priced himself out of roles in a Towering Inferno sequel, Raise the Titanic, was rejected for the Salkinds' Superman film due to his growing weight, turned down a role in Close Encounters of the Third Kind and walked out on Richard Fleischer's planned adaptation of Tai-Pan when the second $1 million installment of his announced $10 million fee failed to arrive (the actor had earned $1 million for no work already).

 After his divorce from Ali MacGraw, though, McQueen decided to get back into films.
 Initially, he wanted to adapt Harold Pinter's play Old Times, but First Artists insisted that he instead film Tom Horn, a script it had owned for some time, as the final film in the star's three-picture deal he had signed with Warner Bros.
+Pictures.

 The film would go into production in 1978, but it faced stiff competition, with United Artists planning a film about Horn as a vehicle for Robert Redford.
 The latter dropped out, and the film about Horn's younger years was made by CBS as a four-hour TV movie, entitled Mr. Horn, with David Carradine.
 It aired just as the Warner Bros.-First Artists film went into production, receiving poor ratings.

 McQueen ordered several rewrites to the script, while original director Don Siegel left, to be replaced by first Elliot Silverstein, then James William Guercio, who was fired by McQueen after three days.

 McQueen wanted to direct, but the Directors Guild of America's rules forbidding actors from taking over direction once filming had begun, scotched these plans, and TV movie director William Wiard was brought in to finish the film.
 This was Wiard's only credit for directing a feature film.
 The press book accompanying the release of the film did not mention Wiard in the filmmakers section or give a biography.

 Post-production was similarly fraught; the producers attempting both a linear version of the film, then another telling the story in flashback, before settling on the former approach.
 The film was still being edited ahead of its March 1980 release date.

 Although filming ended without problems, during production McQueen had trouble breathing and later was found to have a rare and aggressive form of lung cancer, malignant mesothelioma.
 Around this time, McQueen filmed his last movie The Hunter, released just three months before his death, on November 7.